Czechs In Post-vote Limbo As President Rushed To Hospital - UrduPoint

 Babis is hoping to hold on to power despite being defeated on Saturday by the centre-right Together alliance, which has said it is ready to form a majority government with another grouping.

-The president had cast his ballot in his official residence because of health problems, less than a month after he spent eight nights at the military hospital.
+The president, who is wheelchair-bound, had cast his ballot in his official residence because of health problems less than a month after he spent eight nights at the military hospital.

-Zeman's office has been secretive about his illness, giving no details for weeks.
+Under the Czech constitution, the authority to nominate the new prime minister falls to the speaker of the newly elected lower house of parliament if both houses of the body declare the president unable to perform his duties.

 The alliance would have a majority of 108 seats in the 200-seat parliament together with another grouping comprising the anti-establishment Pirate Party and the centrist Mayors and Independents.